|

 To better understand this distinctive phenomenon and its impact on first responders and their families, we turned to Dr. Sachi Ananda, Ph.D.
 As the director of a specialized addiction and mental health treatment program for first responders, Dr. Ananda is intimately familiar with first responder burnout and how to recognize, prevent, manage, and ultimately overcome it.

-What follow are highlights from the interview, which might just be a source of hope and support for first responders and their loved ones—not just during a pandemic but at any time.
+What follows are highlights from the interview, which might just be a source of hope and support for first responders and their loved ones—not just during a pandemic but at any time.

-What Is First Responder Burnout?
-Signs of Burnout
+What Is First Responder Burnout and What are the Signs?

 Burnout that goes unrecognized can follow a trajectory leading to drug and alcohol addiction and other mental health conditions.
 In fact, “If you don’t address the burnout, it will probably lead to more severe symptoms that could become a nervous breakdown,” Dr. Ananda said.